Paying for College

 - Financial Aid is any grant, scholarship, loan or employment opportunity with the express purpose of helping a student meet educational and related expenses while attending college.
 During the 2010-11 academic year, 4,108 Bucks students received some form of financial aid, with the total amount of aid exceeding $20 million.

-- Apply for Scholarships are administered by the Bucks County Community College Foundation and our Financial Aid office.
+- Scholarships are administered by the Bucks County Community College Foundation and our Financial Aid office.
 They are for use only at Bucks, unless otherwise noted.
 Generally, a committee selects recipients during the spring semester preceding the fall semester for which the scholarship is intended.
 Scholarships are available in the following areas:

 - Opportunities for Incoming Students